About the Department of Radiology

 Radiology - PhD

-Our PhD course is a four year full-time, or five to seven years part-time research-based course.
+Our PhD course is a three to four years full-time, or five to seven years part-time research-based course.

 MD (Doctor of Medicine) - MD